zkLinkProtocol/zklink-starknet-contracts/README.md

 ```Bash
 starknet deploy --class_hash 0x8ceb9796d2809438d1e992b8ac17cfe83d0cf5944dbad948a370e0b5d5924f --inputs x x x --account dev --gateway_url http://localhost:5050 --feeder_gateway_url http://localhost:5050
 ```

-> If you run into any fee related issues, please add the flag `--max_fee 100000000000000000` to your CLI commands to set an arbitrary high gas limit for your deploy transaction.

 You will see something like: